 While this very basic concept appears trivial, it’s far more momentous than most people realize.
 In fact, the time value of money concept is arguably the most important financial principle consumers of financial services must learn.

 Let’s apply this to your home.
-You buy a home for $200,000 today and it appreciates in value at 7% annually.
-Twenty years from now that home would be worth around $800,000.
+You buy a home for $300,000 today and it appreciates in value at 3% annually.
+Thirty years from now that home would be worth around $728,000.

 Similarly, any stock and bond investments you make can be expected to appreciate in value over time.
 (Caution: “expected” is not the same as “guaranteed”).
 When you invest steadily each year, you are planting a new seed of growth with each cash injection.
 Each of those seeds grows and compounds.
 The longer you invest, the more dramatic the potential effect of compounding.
 This observation underlies the importance of beginning to save and invest as early as possible, because those early dollars have the most time to grow.

 Figure 1 shows the value of $1,000 dollars invested at 6% (solid line) and 8% (dashed line) annual returns. $1,000 invested at 6% grows over 30 years to just under $6,000.
 At an 8% growth rate, a single $1,000 investment grows to around $10,000 after 30 years.

 Note the steeper growth in later years (evident especially in the 8% growth case).
 This is where the benefits of compounding are strongest.
 In the early years the slope of the growth curve is shallow, indicating that as each year passes the investment grows modestly.
 But in later years, as each year goes by the total accumulation rises significantly, catapulting our nest egg to much higher values.

 The rub, of course, is that we can’t “jump the line” to year 25 where the steep curve offers fast growth.
 We must begin at year one and steadily build wealth with every dollar we invest.